Skip to main content

 Co-Director for the Black Studies Project (BSP)

 Sara E. Johnson is a Professor in the Department of Literature.
 She received her Ph.D. in Comparative Literature from Stanford University and her B.A. from Yale University in Comparative Literature and African American Studies.
 She is the author of The Fear of French Negroes: Transcolonial Collaboration in the Revolutionary Americas (Berkeley: University of California Press, 2012), an inter-disciplinary study that explores how people responded to the collapse and reconsolidation of colonial life in the aftermath of the Haitian Revolution (1791-1845).
 The book traces expressions of black politics, both aesthetic and experiential, in places including Hispaniola, Louisiana, Jamaica, and Cuba.
-Her second book, Black Encyclopedia: A Communal Biography of Moreau de Saint-Méry (forthcoming UNC Press) combines traditional academic chapters and experimental work that plays with archival fragments and visual culture to tell the stories of the free people of color and enslaved women and men who enabled the work of a canonical eighteenth-century Caribbean philosophe.
+Her second book, Encyclopédie noire: The Making of Moreau de Saint-Méry’s Intellectual World (Omobundro Institute.
+University of North Carolina Press, 2023) combines traditional academic chapters and experimental work that plays with archival fragments and visual culture to tell the stories of the free people of color and enslaved women and men who enabled the work of a canonical eighteenth-century Caribbean philosophe.
 Johnson is also the author of many articles and the co-editor of Kaiso!
 Writings By and About Katherine Dunham (Madison: University of Wisconsin Press, Studies in Dance History Series, 2006) and Una ventana a Cuba y los Estudios cubanos (San Juan: Ediciones Callejon, Spring 2010).
 Professor Johnson’s research and teaching areas include literature, theory and history of the Hispanophone, Francophone and Anglophone Caribbean and its diasporas; hemispheric American literature and cultural studies; the Age of Revolution in the extended Americas; and music and dance of the African Diaspora.
 She has done extensive research abroad, living in Senegal, Cuba, Haiti and Martinique.
 Recent fellowships include those from the Ford Foundation, the University of California President’s Postdoctoral Program, the Library Company of Philadelphia, the Hellman Fund, the UC Consortium for Black Studies, the American Council of Learned Societies/University of Cambridge, and the Bibliographical Society of America.

 Angela Booker